The Three Card System

 Only add complexity if it earns at least $100/year.

 If it doesn’t clear that bar, it’s probably not worth the mental overhead.
+Or your sanity.

 Edge Cases (Where This System Shines)